Albert Weideman is Professor of Applied Language Studies and Research Fellow at the University of the Free State.

 Albert is an expert language tester.
 The tests he has designed or helped to develop have been used in tertiary institutions in South Africa, Vietnam, Namibia, Singapore, the Netherlands and Australia.
 The quality of academic literacy tests in South Africa derives to a large extent from his creative designs.
 The language courses he has developed have been used at beginner, intermediate and advanced level, while his books have served to introduce teachers to innovations in language teaching.

-In the prologue to his latest book, Responsible design in applied linguistics: theory and practice, Albert declares his ‘positionality’ as an author — the beliefs that underlie his particular point of departure in designing of applied linguistic interventions.
-Autoethnography, as this is called, belongs squarely within postmodernism, holding that neutrality in science is neither possible nor desirable.
+In the following books, Albert declares his ‘positionality’ as an author — the beliefs that underlie his particular point of departure in designing of applied linguistic interventions:

 PUBLICATIONS

 Albert is a rated researcher with the National Research Foundation.
 He has published more than 90 articles in national as well as in international journals or as book chapter contributions.
 He is the sole author and editor or co-editor of several books.
-In 2019 the South African Association for Language Teaching bestowed a lifetime award upon him “in recognition of his contribution to research and practice in applied linguistics, test design, and curriculum development in academic literacy”.

-The four tabs on this site will take you to selected outputs in the fields of
+Find selected outputs in the fields of

 QUALIFICATIONS